 You have probably used Flutter apps without even noticing.
 If you have ever used a digital coupon, paid with Google Pay, or run a campaign on Google Ads, you have experienced Flutter at work.

 Google first launched its alpha toolkit in May 2017 and released its stable version at the end of 2018.
 From there onwards, Flutter’s popularity has dramatically increased.
-In 2020, the third generation of Flutter was released – it offered upgrades to improve the user experience for both end users and developers.
+In 2020, Flutter released its third generation, which offered upgrades to improve the user experience for both end users and developers.
+Wanna know Flutter pros and cons in detail?

 What is Flutter?